astronomer/docs/astro/cli/authenticate-to-clouds.md

 - Configurations in `gcp_keyfile_dict`
 - An explicit username & password provided in the connection

-For example, if you completed the configuration in this document and then created a new AWS connection with its own username and password, Airflow would use those credentials instead of the credentials in `~/.aws/config`.
+For example, if you completed the configuration in this document and then created a new GCP connection with its own username and password, Airflow would use those credentials instead of the credentials in `~/gcloud/application_default_credentials.json`.

 </TabItem>
 <TabItem value="azure">